jamesroutley/kombu/README.md

 devfs 370 370 0 100% 640 0 100% /dev
 ```

 Say we want to get a list of File System  names.
-First, we slice `data` to remove the headings:
+First, we slice `data` to remove the columb titles (Note kombu can remove titles automatically with the `-t, --title` flag):

 ```shell
 $ df | kb "data.slice(1)"